-Admission Requirements for MCTC:
+Admission Requirements for Mountwest:

-The college adheres to an open admissions policy which means applicants with a high school diploma or a GED are eligible for admission into MCTC.
-Applicants with neither a high school diploma nor a GED may be admitted on a conditional basis.
+- 1. The college adheres to an open admissions policy which means applicants with a high school diploma or a GED are eligible for admission into Mountwest.
+Applicants with neither a high school diploma nor a GED may be admitted on a conditional basis. - 2.
+Prior to admission to the Dental Laboratory program and/or clinical internships, students may be required to document that they have successfully passed a criminal background check and drug screen.
+For more information concerning the Allied Health criminal background check and drug screen procedure, please contact the Dean of Allied Health and Life Sciences at (304) 696-6270.